-For more information about water skiing, Please contact the American Water Ski Association, 799 Overlook Drive, Winter Haven, Florida 33884 (1-800-533-2972).
+For more information about water skiing, Please contact the American Water Ski Association, 799 Overlook Drive, Winter Haven, Florida 33884 (1-800-533-2972) or visit their website at www.usawaterski.org.

 Safety Recommendations

 As the owner of your new CROWNLINE boat, you are responsible for the safety of both yourself and your passengers.
 It is your responsibility to know and follow all safety recommendations.